By David Joel Miller.

 Positive rewards have to occur very soon after the action you want to increase.
 The shorter the time between the action and the reward, the more reinforcing it will be.
 You should have done the trip immediately after the last report card when there were some good grades to reward.
 By waiting so long you let other actions good and bad happen in between.
 Now the reward looks like a punishment.
 The sooner the reward is given the larger the result.

 How long do you have to keep the positive reinforcement up?
 People are afraid that once they start it they may need to keep it up forever.
 There are two ways to get past this.
 Create a set of instructions that the person whose behavior is being changed can repeat to themselves.
-Kids learn to repeat these instructions as they do the task and then can positively reinforce themselves with the knowledge that they did the task well.
+Kids learn to repeat these instructions as they do the task and then they can positively reinforce themselves with the knowledge that they did the task well.
 Look for natural reinforcers in the environment.
 Humans are social animals, we like others to like us.
 Once a positive behavior is created the positive reinforcement can be changed from a tangible reward to things like verbal praise.
 Eventually, smiles may be enough to reinforce the new likable behavior.

 Positive reinforcement works not only for changing others but also for changing yourself.
 If you have embarked on a program of self-change remember to give yourself frequent, positive reinforcement for the progress you are making.
 Sometimes positive reinforcement backfires and creates a huge negative response.
 Why?